top of page

 🌑 The Origins of the Term

 The word “gaslighting” comes from the 1938 play Gas Light (and later the 1944 film), where a husband manipulates his wife into believing she’s going insane.
-He dims the gas lamps in their home, then denies the change when she notices.
+The husband dims the gas lamps in their home, then denies the change when she notices.
 The audience sees the lights flicker — she sees the truth — but he insists it’s all in her head.

 The story has become a cultural metaphor for what so many endure in silence: being made to believe that what you clearly see and feel cannot be trusted.